SNOMED CT-AU FAQs

 Is SNOMED CT in Australia the same as in other SNOMED International member countries?

-In all of the SNOMED International Member countries SNOMED CT contains the same core files.
-In addition, each Member country provides extension material (language reference sets, content reference sets, drug extensions, cross maps, additional documentation) for use in local implementations.
+In every SNOMED International Member country, SNOMED CT contains the same core files.
+In addition, each Member country publishes extension material for use in local implementations.
+This includes

 What is Logical Observation Identifiers Names and Codes (LOINC)?